ianno/eecs149_spin/README.md

 4.  `[]( (state == HOLD) -> ((x != DISABLE) && (x != RESUME) )) -> <>(state == STANDBY) `

-To compile and verify the model you can use 'ispin' (SPIN graphical environment), or, using the command line, with:
+To compile and verify the model you can use 'ispin' (SPIN graphical environment), or, using the command line:

 - `spin -a cruise.pml`
 - `gcc -o pan pan.c`